RV Water Heater Maintenance

 Check the electric heater element

 Before attempting this step, read your manual and check to be sure you are not voiding the warranty.
 Checking the electric heater element is a little more involved than checking the anode rod.
 You must remove the LP gas burner tube and some wiring to reach it.
 Consider consulting a YouTube video for directions for your specific model.
 If checking on this element does not void your warranty, consider checking it periodically for any signs of corrosion.
 Most RVers try to perform this step one or two times per year.
+Check the heater element periodically, as well.

 Check the vents regularly